-I also found some inexpensive toy Dr. kits online and cute-ed them up with some sparkly heart stickers I had leftover from the Big Book of Boo-Boo's craft.
+I also found some inexpensive toy Dr. kits online (similar here--but the ones I got were cheaper!) and cute-ed them up with some sparkly heart stickers I had leftover from the Big Book of Boo-Boo's craft.
 We placed each Dr. kit inside a zip lock bag and then placed each baggy inside a canvas bag which was their very own Dr. bag!
 Also included in the bag was the Big Book of Boo-Boo's and an itemized check-up list (found on Disney.com) so the kids and their parents could guide them through a check up.

 Instead of plastering Doc's face everywhere, I choose to focus on other Doc elements like the colors pink and purple, sparkly hearts and band-aids.
 I found these adorable Doc McStuffins favor boxes and band aid stickers on etsy.
 I put the stickers in the box along with some heart jelly beans and called it good.
 I kept the cake and cupcakes simple as well by utilizing more glittery heart stickers and purple paper.
 Lamp wanted a chocolate cake and then we just put a Doc toy (one of her presents actually) on the cake for decoration.

 There were two main activities, the first one being that the kids got to decorate their own Dr. bags.
 We had a table set up with fabric markers where they could decorate and personalize their bags.
 Again, easy for even little kiddos to do and since I moved our white couch to our bedroom for the event, I wasn't too worried about having the markers around.